 The role of executor can be a time consuming, complicated and stressful job so it is not uncommon to feel that you should receive some compensation for taking on the work.
-However executors are not automatically entitled to get paid for their time spent in administering the estate.
+However, executors are not automatically entitled to be paid for administering the estate.

-An executor that is a family member, friend or any other none professional is not entitled to be paid for administering the estate.
-However an executor can also be named as a beneficiary of an estate.
-The testator may choose to leave a bequest or legacy to compensate the executor for their time and effort but this would be up to the testator’s discretion.
-It is not mandatory that the executor be left a gift in the Will; it is a courtesy and should not be considered as “payment” as an executor is not entitled to claim for the services from the estate.
+An executor can also be named as a beneficiary of an estate.
+The testator may choose to leave a bequest or legacy to compensate for their time and effort but this would be up to the testator’s discretion.
+It is not mandatory that they are left a gift in the Will; it is a courtesy and should not be considered as “payment” or as an “executor fee” as an executor is not entitled to claim for their services from the estate.

 Does a professional executor get paid?

-Professionals can be paid for their services because they are exactly that, a professional, they have the knowledge and experience that a layman doesn’t.
+Professionals are not paid to be the executor, but they are paid for their work in administrating the estate.
+This is because they are a professional providing a service and they have the knowledge and experience that a layman doesn’t.

-However if the beneficiaries do not agree with the proposed fees they are able to ask the professional executor to step down and renounce their position.
-This then entitles the next of kin to administer the estate either themselves, unpaid, or to instruct another professional to assist them, the cost of this professionals services can be claimed from the estate.
+However, if the beneficiaries do not agree with the proposed fees they are able to ask the professional to step down and renounce their position.
+This then entitles the next of kin to administer the estate either themselves, unpaid, or to instruct another professional to assist them, the cost of the professional’s services can be claimed from the estate.

 What can an executor get paid for?